SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 <tr>
 <td><code>AddContent</code></td><td>Include modded pets into the Internal Content Library of the mod.
 <br><br/>
-<em>*By default, the mod ignores any modded pet whose texture is not present on the Library.
+<em>*By default, the mod ignores modded pets with textures not present in the Library.
 <br><br/>
-This is because the mod requires a lot of information in order to work correctly.
+This is because the mod requires information like learnable commands and edible items for proper functionality.
-<br>For example: What commands can the pet learn, or what items can it eat.<br/>
+<br></br>
-<br>The mod also uses different sprite sheets for the cat & dog, which contains frames that aren't present on vanilla.
-This causes visual bugs due to missing frames.<br/></em>
+Additionally, the mod uses different sprite sheets for cats and dogs, containing frames absent in vanilla, which can cause visual bugs due to missing frames.</em>
 </td>
 </tr>
 <tr>
-<td><code>EditContent</code></td><td>Edit pets already present on the Internal Content Library of the mod.</td>
+<td><code>EditContent</code></td><td>Edits content already present in the mod's internal Content Library.</td>
 </tr>
 </table>
 <br><br/>

 ### EditContent

-The basic structure of an EditContent Action block usually looks like this:
+The basic structure of an `EditContent` action block typically looks like this:

 ```js
 {